gov-cy/staging-govcy-design-system-docs/src/components/error_summary.md

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).

-You must:
+When showing the error summary, you must:

-- move keyboard focus to the error summary
+- move keyboard focus to the error summary title
-- include the heading ‘There is a problem’ in English and ‘Υπάρχει κάποιο πρόβλημα’ in Greek
+- include the heading ‘There is a problem’ in English and ‘Υπάρχει πρόβλημα’ in Greek
 - link to each of the answers that have validation errors
 - make sure the error messages in the error summary are worded the same as those which appear next to the inputs with errors